-Plas Baglan Castle was built at the end of the 12th or 13th century on the initiative of the Welsh-Norman family of the Lords of Afan.
+Plas Baglan Castle was built at the end of the 12th or 13th century on the initiative of the Welsh-Norman family of the Lords of Afan, owners of the nearby castles of Aberafan and Castell Bolan.
 If it was founded before 1200, its builder could be Morgan ap Caradog, Lord of Afan, who died in 1207.
 It was a small site belonging to the local lower nobility, but in the fourteenth and fifteenth centuries Plas Baglan was a center of Welsh culture and music.
 Apparently, the famous poet Dafydd ap Gwilym visited the castle among many bards.
-The castle fulfilled residential functions in the sixteenth century, but around 1600, due to lack of space for expansion and failure to meet the requirements of an early modern lifestyle, it was abandoned.
+The castle fulfilled residential functions in the sixteenth century, when, due to marital affinities, it was in the hands of the Thomas family, but around 1600, due to lack of space for expansion and failure to meet the requirements of an early modern lifestyle, it was abandoned.

 The castle has not survived to modern times.
 In the forested area, only small fragments of the lower parts of the walls are visible, as well as rubble mounds and relics of former buildings covered with earth.
+The only architectural details are the two arrowslits in the western part of the castle.
 The ditch is currently illegible, probably due to being covered by fallen walls.
 Entrance to the former castle area is free.